lbaitemple/aws-robomaker-jetbot-ros/README.md

     sudo ./install_deps.sh
     sudo ./reset_cred.sh
     ```
+    Use the following command to checek if  ros-cross-compile:armhf instancee is installed
+    ```
+    sudo docker image list
+    ```
+    If not, you will need to remove all image by using
+    ```
+    sudo docker rmi -f $(sudo docker images -q)
+    ```
+    After that, you back to the bedginning of the process to rerun install_deps.sh.

 1. Wait for previous step to complete and in the same terminal window, run the following command to update ROS dependencies
     ```
     #  Make sure previous step is complete first